• About us

 A:

-The Patient Experience Network National Awards (PENNA) are the first and only awards programme to recognise best practice in patient experience across all facets of health and social care in the UK.
-They do have a focus on the UK but we welcome submissions from across the world.
+The Picker Experience Network Awards are the first and only awards programme to recognise best practice in patient experience across all facets of health and social care in the UK and from across the world.

-PEN is a ‘not-for profit’, membership based-network, which seeks to independently assist, advise, and provide expertise to those working towards positive patient experience.
+PEN is a ‘not-for profit’ which seeks to independently assist, advise, and provide expertise to those working towards positive patient experience.

-The PEN National Awards (PENNA) are completely independent and are not sponsored by, or affiliated with, large media partners.
-This gives PENNA the unique advantage of being a free-thinking, independent body that can position itself separately from other healthcare awards, with highly valued judges who are experts in their field.
+The awards are completely independent and are not sponsored by, or affiliated with, large media partners.
+This gives us the unique advantage of being a free-thinking, independent body that can position itself separately from other healthcare awards, with highly valued judges who are experts in their field.

 Organisations can nominate themselves, or be nominated, in one of more categories, and then will be entered into the judging process.